ghga-de/nf-snvcalling/README.md

 **tumor**: The path to the tumor file

+**tumor_index**: The path to the tumor index file

 **control**: The path to the control file, if there is no control will be kept blank.

+**contro_index_**: The path to the control index file, if there is no control will be kept blank.

 ## Data Requirements

+Annotations are optional for the user.
 All VCF and BED files need to be indexed with tabix and should be in the same folder!

-[This section is for further]
+**Basic Annotation Files**

+- dbSNP SNVs (vcf)
+- 1000K SNVs (vcf)
+- gnomAD Genome Sites for SNVs (vcf)
+- gnomAD Exome Sites for SNVs (vcf)
+- Local Control files (vcf)

+**SNV Reliability Files**

+- UCSC Repeat Masker region (bed)
+- UCSC Mappability regions (bed)
+- UCSC Simple tandem repeat regions (bed)
+- UCSC DAC Black List regions (bed)
+- UCSC DUKE Excluded List regions (bed)
+- UCSC Hiseq Deep sequencing regions (bed)
+- UCSC Self Chain regions (bed)

+**Deep Annotation Files**
+- UCSC Enhangers (bed)
+- UCSC CpG islands (bed)
+- UCSC TFBS noncoding sites (bed)
+- UCSC Encode DNAse cluster (bed.gz)
+- snoRNAs miRBase  (bed)
+- sncRNAs miRBase  (bed)
+- miRBase (bed)
+- Cosmic coding SNVs (bed)
+- miRNA target sites (bed)
+- Cgi Mountains (bed)
+- UCSC Phast Cons Elements (bed)
+- UCSC Encode TFBS (bed)

 ## Documentation

-The nf-psnvcalling pipeline comes with documentation about the pipeline [usage](https://github.com/kubranarci/nf-snvcalling/blob/main/docs/usage.md) and [output](https://github.com/kubranarci/nf-snvcalling/blob/main/docs/output.md).
+The nf-snvcalling pipeline comes with documentation about the pipeline [usage](https://github.com/ghga-de/nf-snvcalling/blob/main/docs/usage.md) and [output](https://github.com/ghga-de/nf-snvcalling/blob/main/docs/output.md).

 ## Credits

-nf-snvcalling was originally written by Kuebra Narci kuebra.narci@dkfz-heidelberg.de.
+nf-snvcalling was originally translated from roddy based pipeline by Kuebra Narci kuebra.narci@dkfz-heidelberg.de.

 The pipeline is originally written in workflow management language Roddy.
 [Inspired github page](https://github.com/DKFZ-ODCF/SNVCallingWorkflow)

-We thank the following people for their extensive assistance in the development of this pipeline:
+The SNV workflow was in the pan-cancer analysis of whole genomes (PCAWG) and can be cited with the following publication:

+Pan-cancer analysis of whole genomes.
+The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium.
+Nature volume 578, pages 82–93 (2020).
+DOI 10.1038/s41586-020-1969-6:

 **TODO**
 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->